kevin-clarkin29/kevin-clarkin29.github.io/essays/UI_Frameworks.md

 ## Why Use UI Frameworks Like Bootstrap 5?

-When it comes to building websites, developers often face the choice between using raw HTML and CSS or turning to a UI framework like Bootstrap 5.
+When it comes to building websites, developers face the choice between using raw HTML and CSS or turning to a UI framework like Bootstrap 5.
 It can be tempting to avoid frameworks since they have a learning curve and can seem as complicated as a new programming language.
 However, there are several benefits that make using UI frameworks worth the effort.
 This essay will explore why developers bother with frameworks and why they matter, along with some of my personal experiences using Bootstrap 5.
-500 cigarettes.

 ### What Are UI Frameworks?

 A UI framework is a set of pre-made code that helps developers build the look and feel of a website.
 Frameworks like Bootstrap provide ready-to-use CSS and JavaScript for common elements like navigation bars, buttons, and forms.
-The goal is to speed up development, make sites responsive (able to adjust to different screen sizes), and keep the design consistent across the site.
+The goal is to speed up development, make sites responsive, able to adjust to different screen sizes, and keep the design consistent across the site.

 ### The Benefits of Using a UI Framework

 1. **Faster Development**

-   Frameworks speed up the process of creating websites by providing built-in components.
+    Similar to how cooking a recipe the first time takes a while but you become quicker the more proficient you are with it, frameworks speed up the process of creating websites by providing built-in components and building a familiarity with its syntax.
 Instead of starting from scratch for every project, you can use the framework's pre-designed elements to get things up and running quickly.
 Once you get familiar with a framework, it can save even more time.

 2. **Responsive Design**